15 companion plants for raspberries (and what not to plant nearby)

 Companion plants for raspberries - avoid these crops

-Do not plant your raspberries with or near tomatoes, potatoes, and eggplants because of potential fungal diseases, like verticillium wilt, which can spread like wildfire amongst plants.
+Avoid planting your raspberries with or near tomatoes, potatoes, and eggplants because of potential fungal diseases, like verticillium wilt, which can spread easily from these nightshades.
+Beets can also be an issue near raspberries.

 Mary Jane Duford